 OK then, how do you improve audio quality regardless of what configuration you use?
 The answer is all about the noise.
 Noise -Noise- Noise!

-If you can’t obtain (buy or build) a properly treated booth, the next best thing is probably to use products that help block or otherwise interfere with room sound noise.
-There are several products, like the sE Electronics Reflexion Filter, that are made of acoustic-affecting materials that you can mount on microphone stands.
+If you can't obtain (buy or build) a properly treated booth, the next best thing is probably to use acoustic treatment products that help block or otherwise interfere with room sound noise.

 In the next installment of this series, we will take a look at some examples of booths and baffles mentioned above.